andrius-siup/recipe-book/README.md

 ### Home Page
 The Home page will implement to add Advertising, like sell kitchen stuff.

-### Login Page
-The Login page, will implement forgot password function, that the user can reset his password and create a new one.

 ### Profile Page
 The profile page, will implement the user own image, table of his recipes sorted by category, and also will be section to store favorite recipes.